Britwad/GPTree/LivingDocument.md

   - Get webserver and database online

 ##### End Of Week 4 - Architecture
 System architecture is defined, including data flow, LLM integration, database schema, and API structure.
-Key UI/UX elements are designed.
+Key UI/UX elements such as Trees, Nodes, Edges, and Flash Cards have prototype designs.
 * UI/UX:
   - Begin whiteboard process for landing page, tree page, SR learning page, create rough designs/wireframe
 * Frontend:
   - Define component hierarchy and page layouts.
 * Backend:
-  - Connect Groq API for general responses and structured outputs.
+  - Define Prisma Schema for key entities.

 ##### End Of Week 5 - Design
-High-fidelity mockups and finalized UI flows are completed.
-Early integration between frontend and backend begins.
+Detailed definition of all software components has been completed, including packages, classes, and units of abstraction.
+Users can now sign in
 * UI/UX:
-  - Begin whiteboard process for landing page, tree page, SR learning page, create rough designs/wireframe
+  - Design for key components have been completed and are able to be implemented as React components styled with .scss.
 * Frontend:
+  - A skeleton model of the tree and nodes have been designed and now are awaiting backend integration.
-  - Define component hierarchy and page layouts.
+  - User sign on page and landing page are functional
 * Backend:
-  - Connect Groq API for general responses and structured outputs.
+  - All REST endpoints have been defined for basic entities.
+This means that the frontend can create DB requests for Trees, Nodes, Users, Flash Cards, etc.
+  - Routes for User sign on have been created using nextJS OAuth

 ##### End Of Week 6 - Testing and Continuous Integration

-* UI/UX Validate design with UX testing, revise, and fix confusing areas
-  * Frontend Display node content with loading/error states, tighten up the basic interactions
-  * Backend Generate follow up nodes to predict future questions
+Users can now Create Trees and generate Nodes.
+User testing begins (hallway testing, friends, etc)
+* UI/UX:
+  - Design patterns are created for generic components as needed and exist on a design doc.
+  - UX tests are created and documented.
+Results of testing are documented as well.
+* Frontend:
+  - Tree and Nodes now support LLM generation using backend.
+Users can now create trees, create nodes, view trees, and view nodes.
+* Backend:
+  - Routes have been written connecting to Groq, allowing Frontend to make requests to LLMs.
+Requests both for a new tree and a follow-up node are defined and are able to maintain the context of the conversation.

 ##### End Of Week 7 - Implementation and Documentation

-* UI/UX Implement UI with the frontend/backend website
-  * Frontend Create practice screen and deck list for flashcards
-  * Backend Connect correct histories together
+Support for Flash Cards is added, and the Spaced Repetition Page is in progress, using a similar framework as the Flash Cards.
+* UI/UX:
+  -  Design pattern for Flash Cards has been finalized.
+In addition the design pattern for the spaced repetition page is finalized.
+  - UX Testing of Flash Cards is written and begins.
+* Frontend:
+  - Functionality for Flash Card feature is added.
+This includes the buttons to generate flash cards and the page to view it.
+* Backend:
+  - Additional Routes are added for the creation of Flash Cards for both single nodes and trees.
+Database has been modified to support spaced repetition page and most server request routes are completed.

+#### End of Week 8 - Beta Release
+Spaced Repetition Page is functional.
+Thus all functional requirements are at least in beta phase
+* UI/UX:
+  -  Validate design with UX testing, revise, and fix confusing areas
+  - Testing begins for app as a whole
+* Frontend:
+  - Display node content with loading/error states, tighten up the basic interactions
+* Backend:
+  -  Generate follow up nodes to predict future questions

-##### End Of Week 8 - Peer Review
+##### End Of Week 9 - Peer Review

-* UI/UX Go back to UX testing with people outside of class, continuing to change any confusing areas to create seamless website
-  * Frontend Add test sections and result summaries
+All functional requirements have gone through peer review, feedback is documented and is being addressed

+* UI/UX:
+  - UX is throughly tested by all developers and by random users (hallway test)
+* Frontend:
+  - Final exhaustive testing of frontend / polish.
+Efforts are made to optimize ease of use.
+Bugs are fixed and quality of life features are implemented.
-  * Backend Generate Quizzes
+* Backend:
+  - Final exhaustive testing of backend.
+There are no unexpected REST errors.

-##### End Of Week 9 - Final Release
+##### End Of Week 10 - Final Release
 All Functional Requirements are implemented and tested.
-Mobile app is complete (time permitting)

-* UI/UX Finalize product, refining any UI inconsistencies, optimize performance
+A production version is released with a public url.

+* UI/UX:
+  - UX is throughly tested by all developers and by random users.
+* Frontend:
-* Frontend Final exhaustive testing of frontend/ polish.
+  - Final exhaustive testing of frontend / polish.
+Efforts are made to optimize ease of use.
-* Backend Adapt for mobile app version if we have time
+* Backend:
+  - Final exhaustive testing of backend.
+There are no unexpected REST errors.
+  - App is moved to production on Vercel.

-##### End Of Week 10 - Individual retrospective
+##### End Of Week 11 - Individual retrospective

-Product is ready, and is ready for presentation.
+Product is released and is ready for presentation.
+Individual retrospective complete.

 ### Major risks that may prevent the completion of the project (And Mitigations)